 Step 6: As with the pour-over method, record and tweak accordingly in your next batch of brew.

 Because the coffee granules have longer contact with water in a French press than in a pour over coffee maker, you get a thicker texture and a richer taste with the former.
 This is also because more oils are drawn from the coffee during the process and fine coffee grounds don’t get filtered out.
 With a pour-over coffee, you are going to get a great full flavorful taste that’s smooth and lighter.

 Ease of Preparation and Cleaning

-As you may have already noticed, pour over needs more time and attention than French press.
+As you may have already noticed, the pour over needs more time and attention than the French press.
 If you want to buy a few minutes to put butter on your toast and other minute tasks while your coffee is brewing, then you should go for the French press because you can’t do that with pour over drippers.
 Additionally, with pour over coffee, you can’t prepare for everyone in one batch.

 There is a difference when it comes to cleaning, the pour over coffee method is much easier.
 Simply throw away the filters and wash the dripper and it’s ready for your next brewing session.
 With the French press, you need to collect the coffee granules at the bottom, dismantle the device, and then wash it.

-What wins the pour over vs French press brew battle?
+What wins the pour over coffee vs French press brew battle?
 It all comes down to what you love.
 If you’re a coffee enthusiast, then we reckon you’re willing to go through the ceremonious preparation of a pour over coffee for a light and smooth brew or the tediousness of cleaning a French press for a rich, bold drink.
 Remember you have control over either coffee brewing method just by adjusting a few things, making every cup of coffee enjoyable.
 You can even make a cold brew by adding ice.
 If you’re feeling a little adventurous, you can always get both.